Road cycling the Dolomites of Italy is unlike cycling anywhere else in the world.

 Finally you could include the Fedaia as part of your Dolomites Italy cycling holiday.
 It’s famous for its fearsome gradients.

 Dolomites cycling routes

-Taking on the Maratona loop is a more audacious challenge, and if you’re based somewhere convenient, you could always split the loop over two days.
+Taking on the Maratona loop is a more audacious challenge.
+If you’re based somewhere convenient, you could always split this loop over two days.

-Finally, we also really enjoyed this loop of Passo della Erbe and the Funes Valley, but haven’t yet had a chance to write a full guide to it.
+Finally, this loop of Passo della Erbe and the Funes Valley is among the best bike rides in the Dolomites, but we haven’t yet had a chance to write a full guide to it.
 Once you’re away from the main SS244 at San Martino, it’s a stunning ride and much less known than other roads in the area.
 We found it beautifully quiet when we rode it.

 Dolomites bike day